goes-funky/fe-playground/README_ANGULAR.md

 ## Tasks

-- Implement a "Add product" functionality based on the existing `product-detail` component.
+- Implement an "Add product" functionality.
+Please use the existing `product-detail` component.
-- Implement search functionality to dynamically filter the product list (please use [this API](https://dummyjson.com/docs/products#search)).
+- Implement search functionality to dynamically filter the `product-list`.
+[Please use this API](https://dummyjson.com/docs/products#search).
 - Implement a "Fetched XXX seconds ago" label, which updates every minute.

 ## Definition of Done